 Technically, you could point a camera anywhere in Iceland and get a great photo because the landscape is so beautiful, however I try to bring my artistic eye to the process to ensure I don’t have the same photos as everyone else that photographs Iceland.

-What are your favorite destinations here in Iceland to visit in your opinion
+What are your favorite destinations here in Iceland to visit